 Meet with a faculty member from the Vietnamese Language Program for an oral interview.
 You will be informed of the dates, times, and location of the oral interview when you take your written test.

-- After you have completed all of these steps, the director of the Humanities Language Learning Program will contact you to discuss your placement and enrollment authorization.
+- After you have completed all of these steps, the director of the Program in Global Languages and Communication will contact you to discuss your placement and enrollment authorization.

 should I study before the examination?